 Why study at the University of Sydney?

-You will study specialist units in early-childhood education and development, complemented by generalist units in education and professional studies as well as units of study in the sciences, social sciences and humanities offered by the University of Sydney Business School and faculties of Science, and Arts and Social Sciences.
+You will study specialist units in early-childhood education and development, complemented by generalist units in education and professional studies, as well as elective units of study in the sciences, social sciences and humanities offered by the University of Sydney Business School and faculties of Science, and Arts and Social Sciences.